Distributionally Robust Predictive Runtime Verification under Spatio-Temporal Logic Specifications: Case Study: Drone-swarm Simulation

 \mypara{Effect of Predictor on the Accurate Method.} We show in Figure \ref{fig:comparison_direct_nonconformities} the histogram of $R^{(i)}$ from equation \eqref{eq:nonc_multi_direct} together with $\tilde{C}$ from robust conformal prediction for all three predictors.
 We remark that the nonconformity scores from the transformer model in general, as expected, are more spread out.
 We show in Figure \ref{fig:comparison_direct_robustness} the ground truth robust semantics $\rho^\psi(X, \tau_0, l)$ for the test data and the corresponding $\rho^*$ from the robust accurate method.
 As expected, we see that the use of a transformer model leads to conservative verification results with $\rho^*$ that do not well reflect the ground truth test robust semantics for individual samples.
 We also note that the empirical coverage for robust accurate method with the LSTM predictor is $0.78$, with the CNN predictor is $0.69$, and with the transformer is $0.87$, which is within our expectation.
+The reason why we see a 0.69 for the CNN result (which is below 0.8) is that empirical coverage is not ensured to be above 0.8.

 \mypara{Effect of Predictor on the Interpretable Method.} \emph{Variant I}: For the interpretable method (Variant I), we show in Figure \ref{fig:comparison_indirect_prediction_regions} the histogram of prediction errors $\|\hat{X}^{(i)}_\tau[l'] - X^{(i)}_\tau[l']\|$ over the calibration set with $\tau \coloneqq 120$ and $l' \coloneqq 1$ together with $\tilde{C}\alpha_{\tau, l'}$ with $\tilde{C}$ from \eqref{eq:C_tilde} for all three predictors.
 As expected, the transformer has the largest normalized prediction region $\tilde{C}\alpha_{\tau, l'}$.
 We remark that the reason why $\tilde{C}\alpha_{\tau, l'}$ associated with the LSTM model is smaller than that with the CNN model despite CNN having a slightly better accuracy is that the normalization constant $\tilde{C}\alpha_{\tau, l'}$ affects the tightness of verification results (i.e., we would expect the opposite if $\alpha_{\tau, l'}$ are set to $1$).
 We also show in Figure \ref{fig:comparison_indirect_robustness} the ground truth robust semantics $\rho^\psi(X, \tau_0, l)$ for the test data and the corresponding $\rho^*$ from the robust interpretable method (Variant I), where we see that the transformer introduces the most conservative verification results.
 The empirical coverage for the robust interpretable method (Variant I) with LSTM, with CNN, and with transformer are all $1$. \emph{Variant II} For the interpretable method (Variant II), we show in Figure \ref{fig:comparison_hybrid_prediction_regions} the histogram of $\rho^\pi(\hat{X}^{(i)}, \tau_0, l') - \rho^\pi(X^{(i)}, \tau_0, l')$ where $\tau \coloneqq 120$, $l' \coloneqq 1$, and $\pi := X[l][0] \ge 600$ together with $\tilde{C}\alpha_{\pi, \tau, l'}$ with $\tilde{C}$ from \eqref{eq:C_tilde} for all three predictors.
 We show in Figure \ref{fig:comparison_hybrid_robustness} the ground truth robust semantics $\rho^\psi(X, \tau_0, 1)$ for the test data and the corresponding $\rho^*$ from the robust interpretable method (Variant II).
 We again see that the transformer produces the most conservative verification results.
 We notice the same pattern as we observe for the interpretable method (Variant I).
 The empirical coverage for the robust interpretable method (Variant II) with LSTM, with CNN, and with Transformer are again all 1.